arrow

 8 min read

-In this article, you’ll discover more about the key changes of the newest payment directive, PSD3, compared to PSD.
-You’ll also discover what to expect, as a banking or a non-bank business, from the upcoming legislation and what innovations to implement in the future to achieve PSD3 compliance.
+In this article, I’m talking in more detail about the key changes of the newest payment directive, PSD3, compared to PSD2.
+I believe, it would be useful for businesses both in banking or non-banking industries as the upcoming legislation might influence the whole fintech segment.
+Hence, without further ado, let’s see what innovations to implement in the future to achieve PSD3 regulation compliance.

 What Is the PSD3 EU Directive?